Trevor Dodds

-Trevor George Dodds (born 26 September 1959) is a Namibian professional golfer.
+Trevor George Dodds (born 26 September 1959) is a Namibian professional golfer who formerly played on the PGA Tour.
+He is known for winning the 1998 edition of Greater Greensboro Chrysler Classic.

+Early life

 Dodds was born in Windhoek, South West Africa.

-He turned pro in 1985.
+Professional career

+In 1985, Dodds turned professional.
 He won the Canadian Tour Order of Merit in 1995 and 1996.
 Dodds has compiled 13 wins on four different tours: the PGA Tour, Nationwide Tour, Sunshine Tour and the Canadian Tour.